Mining Engineering

 • Advanced integrated mining systems incorporating mine mechanization and mechanical mining systems

-• Underground excavation, tunneling and construction
+• Underground excavation, tunneling, and construction

 • Construction and project management